 (0-1) 1 credit.
-Prerequisites: CHEM 434 and CHEM 435, concurrent CHEM 452.
-Laboratory techniques in inorganic chemistry including: synthesis of airsensitive compounds, transition metal complexes and silicon polymers, chemical characterization of inorganic compounds using spectroscopic, magnetic and analytical approaches.
-Students enrolling in CHEM 553 will be held to a higher standard than those enrolling in CHEM 453.
+Prerequisites or corequisite: CHEM 452.
+Synthesis and characterization of inorganic compounds.
+Laboratory techniques in inorganic chemistry including: synthesis of air-sensitive compounds, transition metal complexes and silicon polymers, chemical characterization of inorganic compounds using spectroscopic, magnetic and analytical approaches.
+Students enrolling in CHEM 552L will be held to a higher standard than those enrolling in CHEM 452L.